Restaurant Email Examples

 3. Holiday Food Promotion (by Cracker Barrel)

-Cracker Barrel is a popular restaurant in Tennessee, and before Christmas, they boosted their sales via emails.
+Cracker Barrel is a popular restaurant in Tennessee, and before Christmas, they boosted their sales via restaurant emails.

 Here’s the email they used: